 Last Updated on

-WHY GO: Yale University.
-Original Guttenberg Bible.
+WHY GO: New Haven CT is home to Yale University.
+Original Gutenberg Bible.
 Most innovative Live Theater in the country.
 Free World Class Art Museums.
 Best Pizza on the planet.
 Birthplace of the a) Hamburger, b) Frisbee, c) Knights of Columbus, d) Cotton Gin, e) Dictionary.

 Things To Do In New Haven CT